jpotts/alfresco-developer-series/content/tutorial/tutorial.md

 Let's configure Alfresco Share to make each of the areas mentioned above work with our custom content model.
 To do that, we're going to:

-1. Use the Alfresco Maven SDK to create a new project that will produce a Share tier AMP.
-2. Create a custom Share configuration file.
+1. Create a custom Share configuration file.
-3. Test our changes.
+2. Test our changes.

 Let's do it.

-### Step 1: Create a project for the Share tier AMP

-The first step is to create a new project to hold the files that will make up the Share tier AMP.
-That works exactly as it did for the repo tier AMP.
-Do this:

-1. Change directories to $TUTORIAL_HOME, then create a new project using Alfresco Maven SDK.
-2. This time, specify the Alfresco Share JAR archetype (option 5).
-3. Specify "com.someco" as the `groupId`.
-4. Specify "content-tutorial-share" as the `artifactId`.

-Again, the default is to create a JAR, but we want an AMP, so edit the pom.xml file and uncomment the maven-assembly-plugin.

-Now you are ready to create a custom Share configuration file.

-### Step 2: Create a custom Share configuration file
+### Step 1: Create a custom Share configuration file

+A module called "content-repo-share-jar" was added to our project when we created the content-tutorial project using the Alfresco SDK using the "all-in-one" archetype.

 Alfresco Share uses a configuration file called "share-config-custom.xml".
 The share-config-custom.xml file is a proprietary file composed of numerous “config” elements.
 Each config element has an “evaluator” and a “condition”.
 Extending the out-of-the-box Share configuration is a matter of knowing which evaluator/condition to use.